Aztec sun stone: History

 The monolith was carved by the Mexica at the end of the Mesoamerican Postclassic Period.
-Although the exact date of its creation is unknown, the name glyph of the Aztec ruler Moctezuma II in the central disc dates the monument to his reign between 1502 and 1520.
+Although the exact date of its creation is unknown, the name glyph of the Aztec ruler Moctezuma II (Moctezuma Xocoyotzin) in the central disc dates the monument to his reign between 1502 and 1520.
 There are no clear indications about the authorship or purpose of the monolith, although there are certain references to the construction of a huge block of stone by the Mexicas in their last stage of splendor.
 According to Diego Durán, the emperor Axayácatl "was also busy in carving the famous and large stone, very carved where the figures of the months and years, days and weeks were sculpted".
-Juan de Torquemada described in his Monarquía indiana how Moctezuma Xocoyotzin ordered to bring a large rock from Tenanitla, today San Ángel, to Tenochtitlan, but on the way it fell on the bridge of the Xoloco neighborhood.
+Juan de Torquemada described in his Monarquía indiana how Moctezuma ordered a large rock to be brought from Tenanitla, today San Ángel, to Tenochtitlan, but on the way it fell on the bridge of the Xoloco neighborhood.

 The parent rock from which it was extracted comes from the Xitle volcano, and could have been obtained from San Ángel or Xochimilco.
 The geologist Ezequiel Ordóñez in 1893 determined such an origin and ruled it as olivine basalt.
 It was probably dragged by thousands of people from a maximum of 22 kilometers to the center of Mexico-Tenochtitlan.

 After the conquest, it was transferred to the exterior of the Templo Mayor, to the west of the then Palacio Virreinal and the Acequia Real, where it remained uncovered, with the relief upwards for many years.
 According to Durán, Alonso de Montúfar, Archbishop of Mexico from 1551 to 1572, ordered the burial of the Sun Stone so that "the memory of the ancient sacrifice that was made there would be lost".

 Towards the end of the 18th century, the viceroy Juan Vicente de Güemes initiated a series of urban reforms in the capital of New Spain.
 One of them was the construction of new streets and the improvement of parts of the city, through the introduction of drains and sidewalks.
 In the case of the then so-called Plaza Mayor, sewers were built, the floor was leveled and areas were remodeled.
 It was José Damián Ortiz de Castro, the architect overseeing public works, who reported the finding of the sun stone on 17 December 1790.
 The monolith was found half a yard (about 40 centimeters) under the ground surface and 60 meters to the west of the second door of the viceregal palace, and removed from the earth with a "real rigging with double pulley".
 Antonio de León y Gama came to the discovery site to observe and determine the origin and meaning of the monument found.
 According to Alfredo Chavero, it was Antonio who gave it the name of Aztec Calendar, believing it to be an object of public consultation.
 León y Gama said the following: